 A not–for–profit organisation for English speakers in Strasbourg

-The next walk will be organized by Marina, Karl, Bernard or Monique beginning of May.
-Those are usually set one hour away from Strasbourg, start at 10.30 a.m. and last around 10 km / 4 hours, never very steep, with a stop for a picnic, concluding with a tea in a good eating place in the area of the starting point.
+Our next ramble will be organised on Sunday 25/03/2018 starting in Pfaffenhoffen.
+Walks are usually set one hour away from Strasbourg, start at 10.30 a.m. and last around 10 km / 4 hours, never very steep, with a stop for a picnic, concluding with a tea in a good eating place in the area of the starting point.
+For further information. contact: